kehantan/labbook/docs/assays/plaque.rst

 Fix and stain
 -------------

-* It usually takes 24 hrs for the cells to exhibits CPE, and 48 hrs for the cell infected with virus to die and form plaques.
-* After 48 hrs of incubation, fix and stain the well plate to show the plaques.
 * Fixing and staining of 6 well plate can be done on bench or laminar flow in lab.

 **Materials**